-What comes to your mind first when you hear “Lace”?
+What comes to your mind first when you hear Lace?
 A lace wedding dress?
 A dream catcher?
 A lace choker?
-It seems that lace garments and clothing has been the symbol of femininity all over the world.
+It seems that lace garments and clothing have been the symbol of femininity all over the world.
 Do you know why and when?

 Part 1: What does Lace Mean

-If you search “lace” in a dictionary as a noun, you will be told that lace is an openwork fabric and also called as “lacework”.
-Lace is patterned with open holes in most cases.
-As for those holes in the lace fabric, they are formed by removal of threads or cloth from a previously woven fabric, as well as cotton, silk and more.
-At present, lace can be made by machine or hand.
+If you search lace in a dictionary as a noun, the lace is an openwork fabric and called lacework.
+Lace is with open holes in many cases.
+Those lace fabric holes form by removing some threads or clothes from woven fabric, cotton, silk, etc. At present, lace can make by machine or hand.

-When you regard “lace” as a verb, then there are some examples you need to know.
-When people add alcohol or drugs to food or drink secretly, then you can say it as laced drink, laced with poison, etc. And lace can also be used to drag together the edges or pass through something.
+When you regard lace as a verb, then there are some examples you need to know.
+When people add alcohol or drugs to food or drink secretly, you can say it as a laced drink or poison, etc. And lace can drag together the edges or pass through something.
 As a result, you can get many laced definition slang.

 Part 2: The Origin and History of Lace

-In around the late 15th century, lace came into existence.
+Around the late 15th century, lace came into existence.
 As time went by, lace was developed rapidly in the late 16th century.
-During that time, needle lace and bobbin lace fabrics were widely used.
-And lace was made of linen, silk, gold or silver.
-Since the initial period of 17th century, lace had been popular with both men and women.
+During that time, needle lace and bobbin lace fabrics were used widely.
+And lace was made of linen, silk, gold, or silver.
+Since the initial period of the 17th century, lace had been popular with both men and women.
 The lace fabrics were luxurious, which drove the European economy rapidly.

-Sooner, lace was made by cotton threads in a more economical way.
-And after the French Revolution and Industrial Revolution, lace was mainly made by machines.
+Sooner, lace was made by cotton threads more economically.
+And after the French Revolution and Industrial Revolution, lace was made by machines.
 Consequently, people can own lace fabrics with much less experience price than before.
 Therefore, lace took place in other countries.

 Part 3: What Can Lace Be Used for

 After knowing the definition of lace, it is time to create lace-related products by yourself.
-Actually, many people like to DIY lace dreamcatchers, because it is really expensive to buy a lace dreamcatcher online.
-However, if you create your own handmade lace dreamcatcher, then you can get a pretty good one within 15 US dollars quickly.
-Of course, you can sew lace into your skirt, dress and any part of clothes freely.
+Many people like to DIY lace dreamcatchers because it is expensive to buy a lace dreamcatcher online.
+If you make your handmade lace dreamcatcher, you can get a pretty good one within 15 US dollars quickly.
+You can sew lace into your skirt, dress, and any part of clothes freely.

 As for lace trims, you can sew with curtains to create a delicate and classy atmosphere.
 And it is also widely taken to sew lace trims as inserts in the clothing industry.
-Furthermore, some people even use lace as wallpapers, table cloths and other outfits.
-In a word, lace fabrics are extensively used in home décor products and garments.
+Furthermore, some people even use lace as wallpapers, table cloths, and other outfits.
+In a word, lace fabrics are for home décor products and garments.

 Part 4: 8 Popular Types of Lace Fabric You Can Get

-So what type of lace fabric is proper for sewing with clothes?
-How to incorporate lace to handmade small gifts?
+So which type of lace fabric is proper for sewing with clothes?
+How to incorporate lace into handmade gifts?
 During this section, you can get brief introductions of some representative lace fabrics.
 Just read and choose the one you like.

 1. Chantilly lace

-There are silk threads outlined on a net lace background.
-You can see fine floral designs.
-The scalloped edges make the Chantilly lace to be more beautiful.
+Silk threads are on a net lace background.
+You can see floral designs.
+The scalloped edges can make the Chantilly lace more beautiful.
 This kind of lace fabric used to be black only.
 But now you can see other colors in the market too.

 2. Alencon or French embroidered lace

 You can see the French lace with beads and cords embellished on a net background as well.
-Motifs are outlined by heavy silk cords, which create a raised outer edge on a sheer net background.
+Motifs outline with heavy silk cords, which create a raised outer edge on a sheer net.
 Well, Alencon or French embroidered lace is a popular bridal fabric for making wedding gowns and veils.

 3. Edging lace

-It is a kind of lace trim with one scalloped edge, while another edge is straight.
-Usually, edging laces are sewed with small openings.
+It is a kind of lace trim with one scalloped edge while another edge is straight.
+Usually, edging laces can sew with small openings.
 And flounce is widely used as one of the most representative edging laces.